How to Test CPU Throttling in Windows 11

 Testing CPU throttling for individual processes in Windows 11

-Windows 11 has a cool feature for checking how individual programs are handled, called Power Throttling.
+Windows 11 has an amazing feature for checking how individual programs are handled, called Power Throttling.
 It’s about balancing performance and power use, especially on battery, by controlling how much resources background apps can use.

 Enabling the Power Throttling column